JochenHiller/jochenontour/docs/OpenIssues.md

 ## Under development

-* Check all videos, archive videos in Google Drive
 * Extend location for lat/lon/country AND place/description
 * Migrate old places to blog
 * Add summary article for Nordkapp